 Prior to admission to any graduate program at Valdosta State University, applicants must first submit a completed application to the Graduate School.
-A completed application packet includes official transcripts from all institutions previously attended, official test scores (GRE or MAT), completed application form, fee, and any additional program requirements (listed below), submitted by the admission deadline.
+A completed application packet includes official transcripts from all institutions previously attended, completed application form, fee, and any additional program requirements (listed below), submitted by the admission deadline.
 To be considered for the preferred term, all required materials must be received by the Graduate School no later than the close of business on the deadline.
 It is the responsibility of the applicant to allow adequate time for document submission and to ensure receipt of documents.

 Admission Deadline: July 1 for fall semester; December 1 for spring semester

 Program Admission Requirements

 To be considered for admission to the MS in Exercise Physiology program, an applicant should:

 1. have graduated from an accredited college or university with a baccalaureate degree.

 2. have a GPA of 3.0 or higher on a 4.0 scale during the last 60 semester hours of the undergraduate degree.

 3. provide names and contact information (e-mail address and phone information) from two persons whose observations of the applicant's character and abilities are current.
 At least one of these contacts must be from an instructor or professor who can provide insight into the applicant's academic potential for graduate work.

 NOTE: Regular graduate admission status requires the completion of the following undergraduate prerequisite courses: Anatomy & Physiology I, Anatomy & Physiology II, and Exercise Physiology.

 Program Considerations for Probationary Status

 Students must be recommended for probationary status by the School of Health Sciences Graduate Faculty.
 To be reclassified as Regular status, probationary students must, at a minimum, maintain a 3.0 GPA in the first nine semester hours of graduate coursework and meet any and all contingencies and conditions set forth by the College of Nursing and Health Sciences.

 Program Retention, Dismissal, and Readmission Policies